Pornography in Japan: 21st century

 During the COVID-19 lockdowns, global viewership for Japanese pornography rose significantly as more people were forced to stay home.
 The sale of videos, sex toys, and even subtitles rose significantly in sales during this period.
-At the same time, the use of VR goggles has shot up during this period, mainly due to the increase in available content and faster internet speeds.
+At the same time, the use of virtual reality headsets has shot up during this period, mainly due to the increase in available content and faster internet speeds.

-With the Japanese porn industry growing, more and more women in the country have become victims of sexual exploitation.
-Many were tricked into believing they were signing up for 'modelling contracts', only to be coerced into becoming pornography actresses.
-This continuous occurrences have led to calls for greater regulation in the industry.
+With the Japanese pornography industry growing, increasing numbers of women in the country have become victims of sexual exploitation.
+Many were tricked into believing they were signing up for "modelling contracts", only to be coerced into becoming pornographic actresses.
+These continued occurrences have led to calls for greater regulation.

-In September 2022, one of the largest Japanese adult video distribution websites, R18.com, announced that they will be closing down permanently effective 1st January 2023 due to billing issues.
+In September 2022, one of the largest Japanese adult video distribution websites, R18.com, announced that they would be closing down permanently on 31 January 2023 due to billing issues.
 The company's Japanese website, DMM.com, will still remain operational, although international payments have been restricted.

-In June 2022, the Japanese government passed a bill that made pornography legal in the country.
-The new set of laws also aims to protect actors who were pressured into entering the industry, by giving them rights to prohibit the sale of videos in which they appear after five years from initial release date.
-This has led to many production companies to go out of business.
+In June 2022, the Japanese government passed a bill that aims to protect the rights of actors and actresses coerced into the pornography industry.
+The new set of laws gives people who have agreed to appear in pornographic films the right to terminate their contract at any time prior to and up to one year after the public release of their films without condition.
+The bill also states that a one-month period must pass between contract-signing and filming, and a four-month period must pass between filming and public release of the film, in order to give actors and actresses time to reconsider their decision.
+Additionally, the bill highlights a greater need for transparency around the types of sexual acts involved in a film by requiring producers to provide a written explanation of the nature of the content and details of sexual acts involved.
+Misrepresentation or intimidation to prevent withdrawal of contracts is liable to up to 3 years of imprisonment or 3 million yen for individuals, or 100 million yen for corporations.

 Considerations

 Censorship laws

-Under Article 175 of the Criminal Code of Japan people who sell or distribute obscene materials can be punished by fines or imprisonment.
+Under Article 175 of the Penal Code of Japan people who sell or distribute obscene materials can be punished by fines or imprisonment.
 Article 175 was included in the original document in 1907 and remains relatively unchanged.
 Showing pubic hair and adult genitalia was once considered obscene.